carkod/binbot-charts/README.md

 ## How to start

-1. Run `yarn install && yarn start`.
+1. Run `npm install && npm start`.
 It will build the project and open a default browser with the Charting Library.
 2. `library_path` should be `node_modules/dist/charting_library`
 3. Write a script to copy `charting_library` to `public/charting_library` during build.
 E.g. `cp -r node_modules/dist/charting_library/ src/public/charting_library`